 - #10 Palaiokastro: Acropolis of Nisyros

-- #11 Hike to the highest mountain of Nisyros
+- #11 Hike to the highest mountain on Nisyros

 - More tips for the island of Nisyros

-The Nisyros Island (also Nissiros) is only 42 km² in size, which corresponds to only a tenth of the city area of Cologne.
-But there is a lot to discover!
+Nisyros Island (also known as Nissiros) is only 42 km² in size, which is just one-tenth the size of Cologne.
+But there’s plenty to discover!
 Numerous idyllic hiking trails invite you to explore them.
-In conversations with the lovable locals, you always learn about new highlights.
+In conversations with the friendly locals, you’ll always learn about new highlights.

-You can only reach Nisyros by ferry, there is no airport.
-From the island of Kos, organized Tours to Nisyros offered.
-However, it is worthwhile to take the ferry to Nisyros on your own.
-By Kardamena and Kos Town In the high season, several excursion boats and ferries run daily to Nisyros.
+You can only reach Nisyros by ferry; there is no airport.
+Organized tours to Nisyros are offered from the island of Kos.
+However, it’s worth taking the ferry to Nisyros on your own.
+From Kardamena and Kos Town, several excursion boats and ferries run daily to Nisyros during the high season.

-Kardamena offers itself with only 45 min crossing to Nisyros as the shortest starting point.
-Ideally, tickets should be purchased one day in advance directly at the port, there is no online booking.
-The guided tours to the island (including with a pirate boat) are usually more expensive than the individual journey.
-Click on the link and get more information about the tours from GetYourGuide*:
+Kardamena is the closest departure point, with a crossing time of just 45 minutes to Nisyros.
+Ideally, tickets should be purchased one day in advance directly at the port; online booking is not available.
+Guided tours to the island (including those on a pirate boat) are usually more expensive than the one-way trip.
+Click on the link for more information about the tours from GetYourGuide*:

-From May to October, the ships from Kardamena daily at 09:30 a.m. to Mandraki, the main town of Nisyros.
-Around 3:30 p.m., most Nisyros ferries depart again.
+From May to October, ferries depart daily from Kardamena at 9:30 a.m. for Mandraki, the main town of Nisyros.
+Around 3:30 p.m., most ferries to Nisyros depart again.
 For a one-way trip, you pay about €10 per ferry ticket as a foot passenger.
-From October, ferry traffic can be reduced.
+Starting in October, ferry service may be reduced.

-The large car ferries of Blue Star, Saos Ferries and the catamarans of Dodekanisos Seaways depart from Kos Town.
+The large car ferries of Blue Star, Saos Ferries, and the catamarans of Dodekanisos Seaways depart from Kos Town.
 Prices are around €15 each way.
-You can find out the exact departure times on their homepage.
-Furthermore, a small supply ship (including Olympios Ermis or Joy Star) runs regularly to Nisyros.
+You can find the exact departure times on their websites.
+Additionally, a small supply ship (such as the Olympios Ermis or Joy Star) runs regularly to Nisyros.

 → Here you can find more information about the Nisyros excursions: Getting to Nisyros